protectai/llm-guard/docs/best_practices.md

 ## Performance Optimization

 1. **Benchmark Analysis**: Before choosing the scanners, it's crucial to understand their performance on different instances.
-Review the benchmarks for [input](./benchmarks/input_scanners.md) and [output](./benchmarks/output_scanners.md) scanners to make an informed decision based on your specific requirements.
+Review the benchmarks for each scanner to make an informed decision based on your specific requirements.

 2. **Model Size Trade-off**: Opting for smaller models will expedite processing, reducing latency.
 However, this comes at the cost of accuracy.
 We are actively working on providing compact versions with minimal accuracy trade-offs.